 These items usually aren’t needed in a regular medical kit, but when traveling (especially to remote destinations), we have them on hand.

 Syringe and Suture Kit – We still carry a suture syringe kit to ensure sterile medical supplies and needles when going to remote places.
 The world is evolving quickly and chances are we won’t need it, but in developing countries and remote locations, we don’t want to take any chances.

 Water Purification Systems – The main cause of a lot of illnesses when traveling is drinking contaminated water or eating contaminated food.
 It’s a good idea to have some sort of water purification system on hand.

-For water, we carry a SteriPen and our own reusable water bottle.
+SteriPen – For water purifications, we carry a SteriPen and our own reusable water bottle.
 The Steripen purifies water with ultraviolet light in seconds.
 We have used it on remote treks in Kyrgyzstan and when filling up water in developing countries.